AI

 6

-Calls for concrete fixes not slogans
+Calls for concrete fixes not slogans.

 Requests include age verification, waivers for adult users, preserving legacy models in the API, and clear timelines — users want actionable roadmaps, not platitudes.